ugtrain/ugtrain/examples/README.md

 is a good chance to adapt by searching for the allocation in the disassembly.
 The path is relative to the config path.

-By now, adaption can also modify the memory size, the GameProcessName and the GameBinaryPath.
+By now, adaptation can also modify the memory size, the GameProcessName and the GameBinaryPath.
 Only memory allocations done from within the executable can be adapted for now.

 ### adapt_required 1

-This is meant to ensure that the user is asked if he wants the automatic adaption to be run when he uses this config the first time.
+This is meant to ensure that the user is asked if he wants the automatic adaptation to be run when he uses this config the first time.
 This is why this option is likely set in examples.
 It can be set to '0' afterward.

 ## Pointer Memory